Having a varicocele embolisation

 2. You lie on your back for the procedure.
 The nurses check your blood pressure and pulse throughout the procedure, and make sure that you are comfortable.

 3. You usually have a local anaesthetic for a varicocele embolisation procedure.
 We clean an area on your neck or groin with antiseptic and cover it with sterile drapes (cloth-like material).
-Then we inject the local anaesthetic medicine to make the surrounding area numb and pain-free.
+Then, we inject the local anaesthetic medicine to make the surrounding area numb and free from pain.

 4. When your skin is numb, we carefully position a thin tube (catheter) into the testicular vein using X-ray guidance.

 6. When the procedure is finished, the IR doctor removes the catheter.
-They press gently on the area where the catheter was in place for a few minutes.
-This is to prevent bleeding.
-You have a small dressing over the site afterwards, but do not need stitches.
+To prevent bleeding, they press gently on the area where the catheter was in place for a few minutes.
+You have a small sterile dressing over the area afterwards.
+This area does not need any stitches.

 How the procedure feels

 We inject a local anaesthetic medicine to make the area where we put in the catheter numb.
-You might feel a small amount of discomfort in this area or in your lower back or groin.
-If needed, we can give you stronger painkillers.
+You might feel a small amount of discomfort in this area, or in your lower back or groin.
+If needed, we can give you stronger pain medicine.

 A list of sources is available on request.